ddrohan/web-app-dev-labs/lab2/step_4.md

 ![](../images/donationwebapp2.jpg)

-There's a bit more work involved to get this feature implemented, so the first thing we'll do is write a **callback** function to allow us to *add* a donation to our list (in the factory).
+There's a bit more work involved to get this feature implemented, so the first thing we'll do is write a function to allow us to *add* a donation to our list (in the factory).

 ---

-## Setting Up our 'List of Donations'
+## The *factory* 'add' function

 Have a quick look again at our list we declared in our **factory**, just to familiarise yourself with the data you'll be displaying